Tag Archives: Michael Sheen

 Home Again (2017), Reece Witherspoon

-The reason I was drawn to this film is simple, Reese Witherspoon and the chance to see her in a fun-(ish) movie.
-By the end of Meyers-Shyer’s story about an LA single mother whose life takes an unexpected turn when she allows three young guys to move in with her, I was unfortunately left wanting.
+The reason I was drawn to this film is simple – Reese Witherspoon and the chance to see her in a fun-ish movie.
+However, by the end of Meyers-Shyer’s story about an LA single mother, one whose life takes an unexpected turn when she allows three young guys to move in with her, I was unfortunately left wanting.

 I found myself feeling as though absolutely nothing had happened in the movie, even though I’d just sat and watched it for 1.5 hours.
 I promise that I’m not deliberately trying to sound like a stereotypically male film fan who doesn’t like romantic comedies because ‘nothing happens.’ in them.
 There’s just very little that’s memorable or particularly noteworthy to report.
 I really did not love this movie.
 I also wouldn’t say I hate it.
 I simply wish it were better, much better.

 If I tried to think especially hard about what’s good about Home Again, I’d say that I enjoyed looking at all the footage of sunny LA.
 Especially since at time of writing, I’m personally in the midst of an annoyingly grey winter.
 I was also inspired by the positive attitude of Witherspoon’s character’s love interest.